Natural Language Actor-Critic: Scalable Off-Policy Learning in Language Space: Introduction

-Prior methods exist that train critics to generate language evaluations \citep{feng2025naturallanguagereinforcementlearning,hong2025planningsearchrefiningfrontier}.
-Notably, \citet{feng2025naturallanguagereinforcementlearning} propose Natural Language Reinforcement Learning (NLRL) as a framework for learning policies and critics in language space.
-Our work aims to address key limitations in NLRL to make policy iteration in language space scalable to all LLM agent tasks.
-Specifically, NLRL relies on enumerating over both environment transitions, as well as potential actions, and aggregating them using in-context learning.
-We believe such training is impractical for tasks with complex dynamics or action spaces (such as dialogue), as enumerating over all possibilities and fitting them in-context is infeasible with limited time and memory.
-Our algorithm falls under the paradigm introduced by NLRL, but proposes novel objectives to train the critic and improve the policy that scales to learning general LLM agents.
+Actor-critic methods tackle long-horizon tasks by learning a critic that evaluates actions and provides a denser training signal, improving sample efficiency and enabling off-policy or offline learning.
+However, such methods are highly dependent on the quality of the critic, and prior attempts at actor-critic methods for LLM policies have not demonstrated convincing improvement over standard fine-tuning techniques~\citep{sodhi2023effectiveness,abdulhai2023lmrl}.
+We posit that this is because standard scalar-valued critics are a poor fit for language action spaces: they compress rich failure modes into a single scalar and provide little guidance on how a language policy should improve its actions.

+To address the drawbacks of standard critics for language policies, \citet{feng2025naturallanguagereinforcementlearning} propose Natural Language Reinforcement Learning (NLRL), which frames policy evaluation and improvement directly in language space.
+Natural language values can provide richer, more flexible credit assignment than scalar critics, since they can explain \emph{why} an action is good or bad and suggest how it should be refined.
+However, existing approaches to NLRL typically rely on aggregating information from many on-policy rollouts in-context.
+This becomes increasingly unscalable as trajectories grow longer and environment dynamics become more complex; hence, thus far NLRL has largely been evaluated in simple environments such as gridworld navigation.

-In this paper, we propose Natural Language Actor-Critic (NLAC), a novel algorithm for training LLM agents, where a natural language critic is jointly trained with a policy, and its evaluations directly inform how to perform policy improvement.
+In this paper, we propose Natural Language Actor-Critic (NLAC), a novel algorithm for training LLM agents, where a natural language critic is jointly trained with a policy in a general and scalable manner.
+The key insight that allows NLAC to address the limitations of NLRL is the training of the critic to predict infinite-horizon futures as \emph{compact summaries}.
+This is done via a novel \emph{language Bellman backup} objective that bootstraps from one-step transitions, and completely circumvents in-context aggregation over on-policy samples and enables scalable off-policy value learning in language space.
 Theoretically, we are able to connect the learned representations of our critic to successor features \citep{barreto2018successorfeaturestransferreinforcement}, allowing us to prove convergence to the optimal policy.
 Empirically, we evaluate our approach on a range of LLM agent tasks, ranging from reasoning, tool-use, and dialogue.
 Our empirical results demonstrate substantial improvement over prior approaches to learn LLM agents, showing our algorithm is an appealing alternative to prevailing on-policy training methods.